 #6: DIY Tube Sock Dog Boots (Zero-Sew Protection in 8 Minutes)

-Your dog’s lifting each paw like he’s walking on hot coals across your July patio.
-Cut the foot off an old tube sock, fold the ribbed top down twice, and you’ve got instant paw protection using what’s already in your drawer.
+Your dog is pulling his paws up off the floor like he’s walking on hot coals on your July patio.
+Cut the foot off an old tube sock and fold the ribbed top down twice.
+Voila!
+Instant paw protection.
+It’s what’s already in your drawer.

-Grab: Four adult crew socks (the kind with 2-inch ribbed cuffs), sharp fabric scissors, and a ruler.
+Grab: 4 adult crew socks (you know the kind with the 2 inch ribbed cuffs) sharp fabric scissors a ruler.

-Pro tip: White socks show every mud splash—choose tan or gray if your dog loves puddles.
-They’ll last about 12 walks before the toe area wears through on rough pavement.
+Pro tip: These white socks will show every mud splash so I’d choose a tan or gray color if your dog loves to get their paws wet.
+I walked my dog in them about 12 times before they started wearing through the toe area on the bottom where my dog walks on rough pavement.

 📸 Photo credit: Instagram @home_garden_and_DIY